kuchnaya-hub/hunting/content/pages/index.md

     section_id: hero_section
     background_image: images/hunter-02.jpg
     background_image_opacity: 65
-    content: >
+    content: |
       # Bring back the Hunter! in You.

-      Don't forget to add your Snipcart API key to the site's configuration to enable Cart actions.
+      get back to the hunting tradition again with us
     actions:
       - title: See all items
         url: /store